Safest Teeth Whiteners

 The main differences between the two are:

-Some similarities between the two treatments is the use of attachments.
+One similarity between the two treatments is the use of attachments.
 These are small, clear add-ons that help with the straightening process.

 More complex cases of jaw and teeth misalignment typically require treatment with conventional braces.